 Instead of creating designs from scratch, you can create a shirt design using a template from Canva.
 There are various design options to choose from, and the Canva interface is incredibly user-friendly.
 You can import a design template from Canva into Photoshop or Illustrator to prep the artwork for printing.

-Canva offers a free version with the paid plan starting at $119.99 a year.
+Canva offers a free version with the paid Pro plan starting at $119.99 a year.
+Canva for teams is available for $300 a year for the first 5 people.

 Calendly

-Calendly is an appointment software that allows you to more easily schedule meetings and appointments with customers, stockists, employees, etc. With Calendly, You can spend more time working on your business instead of on the regular back and forth trying to schedule a convenient meeting time.
-Calendly offers a free version with the paid plan starting at $8 a month.
+Calendly is an appointment software that allows you to easily schedule meetings and appointments with customers, stockists, employees, etc. With Calendly, You can spend more time working on your business instead of on the regular back and forth trying to schedule a convenient meeting time.
+Calendly offers a free version with paid plans starting at $10 a month (Standard).

 Ready to Scale Your Screen Printing Business?

 We provided different software and their alternatives, but not all of them are necessary.
-If you’re looking for just the essentials, the primary software needed for your screen printing business are Photoshop for designs, YoPrint for managing your shop, Quickbooks for accounting, Square for payments, Shipstation for shipping, and WordPress for creating a website for marketing purposes.
+If you’re looking for just the essentials, the primary software needed for your screen printing business is Photoshop for all your designs, YoPrint for managing your shop, Quickbooks for accounting, Square for payments, Shipstation for shipping, and WordPress for creating a website for marketing purposes.

 At YoPrint, we are dedicated to helping you scale your screen printing business by offering industry-leading business management tools and services.